Meet the candidates who want to be Maryland’s next governor

 As rioters stormed the U.S. Capitol on Jan.
 6, 2021, he called Vice President Mike Pence “a traitor” in a tweet he then deleted — later expressing regret for his choice of words.

-“It may be Maryland, but Republicans are Republicans, and Trump is incredibly popular among Republicans, and he’s immensely popular among the base of the party,” Todd Eberly, a Professor of Political Science at St. Mary’s College, said of the Republican primary.
+“It may be Maryland, but Republicans are Republicans, and Trump is incredibly popular among Republicans, and he’s immensely popular among the base of the party,” Todd Eberly, a professor of political science at St. Mary’s College of Maryland, said of the Republican primary.
 “Cox is the perfect candidate for an election that is all about the base, and when most folks aren’t paying attention.”

 Similar to Mastriano, Cox chartered buses for the Trump rally near the White House that preceded the Jan.
 6 attack on the Capitol.
-They both attended a conference in Gettysburg this spring that promoted Q-anon and conspiracy theories about the terrorist attacks of Sept.
+They both attended a conference in Gettysburg, Pa., this spring that promoted QAnon and baseless claims about the terrorist attacks of Sept.
 11, 2001.
-According to published reports, Cox was joined there by Liz Harrington, a spokeswoman for Trump; and former Trump campaign attorney Jenna Ellis.
+According to published reports, Cox was joined there by Liz Harrington, a spokeswoman for Trump, and former Trump campaign attorney Jenna Ellis.

-Cox, who did not respond to calls seeking comment, told the hundreds — including Mastriano and former U.S. Senate candidate Alan Keyes — on a Carroll County farm in sweltering summer heat recently that his people-powered campaign, run by one of his daughters, was outpacing the deep-pocketed Schulz campaign.
+Cox, who did not respond to calls seeking comment, told the hundreds — including Mastriano and former U.S. Senate candidate Alan Keyes — gathered at a Carroll County farm in sweltering summer heat recently that his campaign, run by one of his daughters, was outpacing the deep-pocketed Schulz campaign.

 He asked his supporters a string of questions based on his platform.
-Who among them believed, like his opponent, he said, that events of Jan.
+Who among them believed, like his opponent, he asked, that the events of Jan.
 6 were an insurrection and that Trump was responsible for it?
 The crowd booed.
 Who thought providing taxpayer-funded abortions to trafficked women from other states and countries was acceptable?
-They yelled, “No!”
+The crowd yelled, “No!”

 He called for his supporters to donate to his campaign (in recent filings he had $188,000 to spend compared with Schulz’s $784,900), and to bump up their outreach efforts to “crush the liberal wing of the party.”